agombolay/ahcg2017_starterpipeline/README.md

 * The most current version of the pipeline (version 1.0.8) can be downloaded from this [link]( https://github.com/agombolay/ahcg2017_starterpipeline/blob/master/ahcg_pipeline.py).

-* **Note**: A virtual box with required software is accessible at ssh vannberglab@localhost -p 10022
+*  A virtual box with all required software is accessible at ssh vannberglab@localhost -p 10022

 ### How to run pipeline
 ```